 San Francisco is consistently ranked one of the most progressive cities when it comes to cannabis regulations.
 Recently, a task force was created to anticipate the changes that might come should voters legalize cannabis for recreational use in November 2016.
 The task force is planning on assessing issues currently facing dispensaries and their operators such as locations, business codes, potency, and others.

-Santa Ana is the only city in Orange County to legalize and authorize dispensaries.
+Santa Ana is the only city in the O.C. to legalize and authorize dispensaries.
 However, in late 2015 the city gave approval to an ordinance that reaffirmed its cultivation and delivery ban.
 According to the OC Register, “Santa Ana prohibited marijuana cultivation years before 66 percent of voters in November 2014 approved Measure BB to regulate the dispensaries…but the reaffirmation was proposed because Measure BB clearly banned cultivation at dispensaries but did not address other sites.”

 It’s also worth noting that the first dispensary to operate has also become the first one in the county to allow its employees to unionize.